The Best Way to Finance a Car for the Self-Employed

 As with nearly all types of financing agreements, when taking out finance on a car, you’ll need to prove to lenders that you can afford to make the monthly payments.
 When a finance applicant is employed by a company, there’s more of a ‘safety net’ for lenders, as they know that the driver will be getting a steady income.

-What if I have bad credit?
+What if I have bad credit car finance?

 This is an area where things might prove tricky.
-If you’ve got bad credit, then lenders may turn down your application for car finance.
+If you’ve got bad credit, then lenders may turn down your self-employed car finance application.
 However, if you check beforehand, then you can take some measures to improve it.
-Even applying for the electoral roll or paying off old loans to firm up your finances can help to improve your credit score.
+Even applying for the electoral roll or paying off old loans to firm up your finances can help to improve your credit score and improve your chances of securing bad credit car finance.
+Remember, if you have any questions that you’d like to ask, then feel free to get in touch with a member of the Prestige Cars Kent team and they’ll be happy to help.

 There’s a little more documentation required for those who are self-employed to finance a car.
 For starters, you’ll need proof of income, with most lenders requiring up to three months’ worth of bank statements as a way of showing what you earn.